Emergency Dentist – Hillsboro, OR

 Knocked-Out Tooth

-Time is of the essence, so be sure to quickly retrieve your tooth, being sure to only handle it by the biting surface and rinse it under a cool stream of water.
-Store it in a sealable container of milk or salt water to keep the tooth viable and bring it to your appointment.
+• How You Should Handle a Knocked-Out Tooth: Time is of the essence, so be sure to quickly retrieve your tooth!
+Handle it by the biting surface, not the root, and rinse it under a cool stream of water.
+Store it in a secure container with milk or saliva to keep the tooth healthy and bring it to your appointment.

 Lost Filling/Crown